Loading…

 Each color produced format-defining leaders in different eras.
 Red owned aggro, Purple owned DON!! ramp, while Green, Blue, Black, and Yellow had control and tempo standouts.

-The six OP-16 leaders launch June 12, 2026 into a power-crept format.
-Early projections:
+The six OP-16 leaders launched June 12, 2026 into a power-crept format.
+Five weeks of tournament and ranked data now show how the pre-launch projections actually played out:

 GODEEPER: Want to know which current OP-16 leader to invest in?
 The pre-launch buying guide covers cost and competitive priority.
 OP-16 Pre-Launch Buying Guide